 Dual credit or concurrent credit classes are classes that are offered by Chandler Gilbert Community College on the Power Campus, online and at the CGCC campuses.
 These are college level classes that receive both college and high school credit.
 Students enrolled in these classes must meet both the expectations of the high school and the community college including any prerequisites and/or testing.
+These courses provide credit toward high school graduation and students earn an additional grade point according to the weighted grade process.
 Please see the community college and/or our guidance office for additional details.
 Course fees and college tuition apply.